How do I get started?

 What styles of music do you teach?

 I teach many styles of music for beginning guitar players as well as advancing guitar players.
 I teach pretty much every style of music, with the exception of classical or flamenco guitar - which I love but it's just never really been my thing.
-I tend to focus on, I would say, rock and roll and blues but I love country, reggae and jazz standards and all different styles of music.
-Beyond the actual style, it's really a question of finding your voice and your confidence and sense of ease with whatever it is you're playing.
+I tend to focus on, rock and roll and blues but I love country, reggae and jazz standards and all different styles of music.
+Beyond the actual style, it's really a question of finding your voice and your confidence and sense of ease with whatever you're playing.

 How often do you work with your students?